MARY ANN CHERRY INTERVIEW

 Kight’s contributions could easily have been marginalized from the bigger account of gay history, which already continues to be at risk of its own marginalization.

 No matter how unlikely it is that an effective gay movement could have been born from an upper middle-class, law-abiding, conservative populace, there are those who do not want gay history to be overly-identified with a liberal ideology.
 There are obtuse efforts to deny the “hippie” element that makes up a huge part of the DNA of gay rights.
 With the emergence of “Rainbow Capitalism,” many forget that the gay rights movement began as a social services outreach necessitated by families rejecting their gay youngsters.
 Gay and lesbian young adults were often disempowered and forced to lead marginalized lives, not fulfilling their personal potentials.
 It was not possible to argue for the rights of gays to marry when it was not legal for gays to walk down the street holding hands.
-Kight literally paved the way, one brick at a time, to make it possible for gays to lead respectable lives of personal fulfillment and prosperity.
+Kight paved the way, one social policy at a time, to make it possible for gays to lead respectable lives of personal fulfillment and prosperity.

 Morris wasn’t a weekend liberal.
 He didn’t facilitate a grass-roots movement once or twice in his life.
 He didn’t just show up at demonstrations with a sign.
 No, Morris was a life-long activist dedicated to a bigger, grander cause in the name of a better world for all.
 In the anti-war movement in the 60s, Kight co-founded the Dow Action Committee, the first successful corporate boycott in America, which effectively ended the manufacturing of napalm for use in Vietnam.